Why Study Pre-Med at Goshen College?

 If you are interested in medicine, Goshen College can provide a strong background for entry into medical school and related professions.
-Goshen College offers many unique opportunities for medical experience prior to entering medical school.
+As one of the best undergraduate schools for pre-med, Goshen College offers many unique opportunities for medical experience prior to entering medical school.
 Goshen College students find many opportunities for academic studies and research; pre-medical students can also gain experience in programs linking GC with local health-care providers.

-In the past 5 years, 92% of GC students who have applied to medical school have been accepted.
+In the past 5 years, 92% of GC students who have applied to medical school in Indiana and beyond have been accepted.

 Renovated in 1992, the Science Building and Schrock Annex provides modern laboratory and research facilities.
 Its comfortable and safe research labs are well-ventilated and well-equipped for basic research in the genetic, cellular, molecular, vertebrate, aquatic and marine areas.